hsynsn/principle-of-software-engineering-project-4/README.md

 # Principles of Software Engineering Project 4

-we are, Hüseyin Şen and Oğuz Bartu Kılıç, the best computer scientists in this world.
-And we are going to take aa in this lecture.
+We are, Hüseyin Şen and Oğuz Bartu Kılıç, the best computer scientists in this world.
+And we are going to get an A in this lecture.

 this repositor includes project 4 files of principles of software engineeing lecture